• Skip to primary navigation

 • In a medium bowl, combine flour, baking powder, salt, and spices.
 Set aside.

-• In a stand mixer or in a large bowl and a hand mixer, cream together butter and brown sugar for about 4 minutes, until light and fluffy on medium/medium high speed.
+• In a stand mixer or in a large bowl and a hand mixer, cream together butter, granulated sugar and brown sugar for about 4 minutes, until light and fluffy on medium/medium high speed.

 • Add the eggs, mixing well and scraping the sides of the bowl.